Pan-Pacific Trade Union Secretariat: Official organ

 The official organ of the Secretariat was initially named the Pan-Pacific Worker, a monthly magazine.
 Only two issues of the English-language publication were able to be published in Hankou before the publication was shut down by the Kuomintang government following a violent split between the Chinese nationalist movement and its temporary Communist allies.
 Plans were made to move production of the periodical to Australia, but this scheme fell through, and in December 1927 the editorial office was moved to Shanghai, where underground production continued throughout 1928.

 Production of the journal in Nationalist China was difficult and dangerous.
 In May 1928 PPTUS chief Earl Browder and his assistant, the Latvian-American Communist Karlis Janson, reported to Moscow that earlier that year one Shanghai print shop suspected of having printed a radical leaflet had its entire staff of 17 workers taken out and summarily shot.
 The effect of the terror had been immediate, with the PPTUS unable to obtain printed materials from their own clandestine printing shop for three months.
 Browder's own time in Shanghai was correspondingly short, lasting from February until June 1928, after which he departed for the "Home Office" in Moscow and thereafter to the United States.

 Editor of the publication was Harrison George.
 Secretary of the Pan-Pacific Secretariat Earl Browder sought to move George and the editorial office of the magazine from Shanghai to San Francisco in February 1929 and consulted with the Comintern to this end, with the move following shortly thereafter.
 An English-language Australian edition was also produced in that country under the auspices of the PPTUS and the Australian Council of Trade Unions from April 1928 until January 1932.
 The first editor of this publication seems to have been Australian Communist and trade union activist Jack Ryan.
-The Australian edition was briefly imported into India for distribution there until it was banned by postal authorities in October 1929.
+The Australian edition was briefly imported into India for distribution there until it was banned by colonial postal authorities in October 1929.

 The English-language publication's name changed almost as often as its editorial office relocated, taking on the new name Far Eastern Monthly in April 1928 before becoming assuming its ultimate name, Pacific Monthly, in San Francisco in April 1929.

 In addition to the English-language magazine, the 2nd conference of the Pan-Pacific Trade Union Secretariat, held in Vladivostok in August 1929, determined to establish a Vladivostok Bureau of the PPTUS which would launch monthly editions of the Pan-Pacific Worker in Chinese, Japanese, and Korean.
 The American center of the PPTUS also took over the publication of the 32-page Japanese biweekly Taiheiyo Rodosha from early 1932.